UMTTS-Institute/Mass-Harmonics/MH_TVP.md

   6.1 The 42 to 61 Order Mandate
 The precipitation mechanism is scale-invariant.
 While current technological reach allows for a 42-order validated ledger (from the proton charge radius of 0.842 fm to the Hubble volume of 1.37 × 10²⁶ m), the Absolute Substrate Span extends to 61 orders of magnitude, from the Planck lattice to the Hubble horizon.
   6.2 Achieving Systemic Coherence
 High-stakes knowledge work requires Axiomatic Closure.
-In this framework, truth is immutable because arithmetic cannot be negotiated.
-A system that achieves 100% closure is a Fact of Reality, not a Consensus Agreement.
-The auditor's role is not to interpret, but to reveal the closure that the substrate has already enforced.
+Arithmetic cannot be negotiated, but provenance cannot be ignored.
+A single 100% cell is not, by itself, a complete verdict because some cells are algebraic consequences of a resolved or excavated variable.
+Systemic coherence requires reading the independent terrain inputs, all nine calculations, the relational deltas, the ratio factorization, and the four operational mode outputs together.
+The auditor's role is not to force interpretation, but to preserve the terrain until the closure the substrate has enforced becomes explicit.
   6.3 The Sovereign Mandate
 The UMtts Institute operates under a singular primary directive:
 TRUTH > COMFORT.
 Always.*